nrfconnect/sdk-nrf/doc/nrf/gs_modifying.rst

 See :ref:`zephyr:menuconfig` in the Zephyr documentation for instructions on how to run menuconfig or guiconfig.

-To locate a specific configuration option, use the filter (:guilabel:`Jump to` in menuconfig and guiconfig).
+To locate a specific configuration option, use the filter (:guilabel:`Search modules` field in the nRF Kconfig GUI or :guilabel:`Jump to` in menuconfig and guiconfig).
 The documentation for each :ref:`configuration option <configuration_options>` also lists the menu path where the option can be found.

 Changing the configuration permanently